Need a VPN for Linux?Get ExpressVPN Now

 Love ExpressVPN?
 Want a free month?Refer a friend now

-Use the following steps to setup ExpressVPN on Linux using the Terminal.
-In general, you’re setting up an OpenVPN connection via Terminal, using our configuration files.
+Use the following steps to manually setup ExpressVPN on Linux using the Terminal.
+In general, you’re setting up an OpenVPN connection via Terminal, using ExpressVPN’s configuration files.

 Download the OpenVPN configuration files